varshaverse/cse111/README.md

 Frontend: HTML, CSS

+Notes

-Notes- Earlier phases are included for reference in phase2 and work folders
+Earlier project phases are included for reference in the phase_2 and work folders.